simonswiss/static-twigjs-webserver/README.md

 # TwigJS templates to static HTML pages

 A simple boilerplate to compile TwigJS templates to static HTML.
-[Tachyons](http://tachyons.io) is loaded via CDN for quick prototyping.
+[Tachyons](http://tachyons.io) is loaded locally for quick prototyping.

 ## Getting started